One of the most common problems I see when I’m editing manuscripts is this: characters who are way too self-aware.

-But here’s a list of the issues that arise when authors play psychologist with their characters and give them an overly straightforward diagnosis:
+But issues arise when authors play psychologist and give their characters an overly straightforward diagnosis:

 - Almost no one is entirely self-aware in real life.
 We all have blind spots and they’re ridiculously difficult to see.
-And once we become aware of them it’s almost impossible to do anything about it.
+Even after we become aware of them it’s almost impossible to do anything about it.
 It’s part of what makes us human.
 So when a character knows exactly why they’re doing what they’re doing: it doesn’t seem real.